glynester/Hipster-Till/README.md

 # Hipster-Till
 Cash till simulation for a coffee shop using data supplied as a json file (see json format in Appendix 1)

+# Full Requirement
+See "Till tech test" below:

 ## Technology
 Built using javacript and jquery following a MVC pattern.
 A javacript development framework was not used.
 Used TTD and tests were written using Jasmine.

+# Using the Program
 ## Without web interface
 Load index.html into a browser.
-In the console, type the following:
+In the developer console, type the following:
 ```
 var till = new Till("./files/hipstercoffee.json");               // Not yet working
 var till = new Till();